livseibert5/SlogoParser/doc/DESIGN.md

 adding a new command needed to be as simple as possible.
 We were able to achieve this by creating a Command interface that all command classes implemented.
 That way, the parser could handle any objects that implement the Command interface and use their polymorphic execute function to make them run.

+The main goal of the front end design was to create the different objects needed with as little duplication as possible, which involved creating classes to be extended from.
+In addition, the Observable pattern was used to sync information across front end and from front-end to back end so data could be updated immediately.
+Specific pipelines for information were set up so that adding new channels of communication between front end and back end changes could be straight forward.
+Lambda functions were also used for Javafx objects, like buttons, to execute functions upon certain events occurring.

 Another design goal was good communication between the front end and the back end.
 The execution of commands on the back end needed to initiate a change in the view, and variables and user defined commands needed to be